idesis-gmbh/BareBrowser/app/_root/README.md

 | `Make:Mac`      | Packages BareBrowser for the Mac (can't be used on Windows).                                                                                              |
 | `Make:All`      | Packages BareBrowser for the Mac *and* for Windows (can only be used on the Mac).                                                                         |
 | `Lint`          | Executes source code linting with ESLint (based on the settings in `./app/src/eslintrc.json`.)                                                            |

+\* `Start:Release` currently will always pick a release that matches the current Node.js processor architecture.
+If, for example, you are developing on a Mac with Apple Silicon and `config.arch` is only `x64` running `Start:Release` will fail.

 It's highly recommended that you start the `Watch` task.
 This task watches for file changes in `./app/package.json` and all of the directories below `./app`.
 On a change it immediately executes